 Estabrook said by the time the sit-in took place, polls showed that 70 percent of Americans disapproved of the war.

 “I had just begun teaching at Notre Dame,” Estabrook said.
 “My teaching contract was not renewed after two years.
 I left not by choice.”
 He attributes that decision to his support for the Notre Dame Ten.
 He subsequently taught sociology at several other universities, retiring from the University of Illinois in 2008.

-During their November 18 visit, the three men gathered with some classmates and the former professors.
+Members of the Notre Dame Ten have convened for previous milestone anniversaries of their protest.
+During this 50th anniversary visit, the three men gathered with some classmates and the former professors.
 They walked up the front steps of the Main Building, then climbed another set of stairs to the third floor.
-They stood by the rotunda railing and together said a prayer near a door marked Room 309.
-In 1969, that room was the office where recruiters held interviews with students seeking jobs for after college.
+They stood by the rotunda railing and together said a prayer near a door marked Room 309, the office where the recruiters had met with student job-seekers.

 Later in the day, the men recorded a video interview in a campus studio about their memories of that era, then attended a Mass.
 In the evening, they spoke in the Eck Visitors Center, reflecting on the sit-in and subsequent events to an audience of about 35 people.

 The next day, two of the visitors described their 1960s campus experiences to students in American studies Professor Peter Cajka’s The Vietnam War and American Catholics course.
 Senior Andrew Fuller said it was the first he’d heard of the Notre Dame Ten.
 Although the sit-in was a half-century ago and the Vietnam War ended long before he was born, Fuller said the guest speakers brought the era alive for him.
 “Hearing from them and their perspective made it very real,” he said.